 After passing through some relatively unimpressive woodland, a faint trail and a sign to your left lead to the next lowland grove, the Wakefield Baker Grove.
 The side trail leads down the hillside to the alluvial flat and then peters out.
 There are some decent-sized redwoods here but nothing really spectacular.

 Back on the main trail, the trail climbs up the hillside a little, away from the riverside flat.
 Even though it only gains a few feet of elevation, that's enough for the environment to become a true upland, with small redwoods and a dense understory.
 The alluvial flat with its relatively big trees is visible a few yards to the left.

 Turn around and return on the same trail.
 Just as you're about to re-enter the alluvial flat on the south bank of Bull Creek, look for an unmarked trail that climbs the hillside to your left, and take this trail.
 You'll very quickly find yourself in old-growth uplands, with small redwoods mixed in with a lot of other kinds of trees.

-At the next trail intersection, turn right to descend to a dark yet remarkably open alluvial-flat grove.
+At the next trail intersection, turn right to descend steeply to a dark yet remarkably open alluvial-flat grove.
 You get a pretty good look at this distinctive grove as you descend into it.
 The redwoods are huge but there's almost no understory, just a light dusting of redwood sorrel and a few ferns, giving the grove a somewhat bare look.
 The grove can be a little gloomy since it's usually in the shade of the hillside that you just descended.
 The traffic noise has been left behind by this point and the grove is very peaceful.